Humanitarian Protection

 Humanitarian parole

-If your case includes removal proceedings, prior denials, or criminal records, strategy and sequencing are critical before filing.
+If your case includes removal proceedings, prior denials, or criminal records, we coordinate strategy across all issues before filing.

 Case Planning